rafgraph/detect-it/README.md

 const detectIt = {
   /*
    * detectIt's state is a deterministic function of the state
-   * of the four micro state machines it encapsulates */
+   * of the four micro state machines it contains
+   */
   deviceType: 'mouseOnly' / 'touchOnly' / 'hybrid',
   hasTouchEventsApi: boolean,